williamw520/toposort/Algorithm.md

   Each element is a list of node id depending on the node.

 - Let incomings = [0..N] of integer, array of the counts of the incoming links of the nodes.
   Node ids are used as array index.
+The array is used to classify nodes as being in the graph or been removed.

 - Let rooted = [0..N] of boolean, array of flags indicating whether a node has become root.
   Node ids are used as array index.